-While investing in employee well-being, make sure to take a holistic view of wellness and incorporate financial wellness into your wellness strategies.
-There are plenty of free resources available online, however, it starts with a concentrated effort and strategy by an organization to prioritize the financial wellness support of employees.
-Helping your employees improve their financial literacy and apply that knowledge into practice will help you reduce your employees’ financial stress, improve their overall well-being, and promote a healthy culture and engagement in your organization.
+While investing in employee well-being, make sure to take a holistic view of wellness and incorporate financial wellness into your strategy.
+There are plenty of free resources available online.
+However, it starts with an organization’s concentrated effort, strategy, and clear priority on the financial wellness of its people.
+Helping individuals improve their financial literacy and apply that knowledge in practice will help you reduce your employees’ financial stress, improve their overall well-being, and promote a healthy culture of engagement in your organization.

 At WorkTango, we’re revolutionizing how the world’s most forward-thinking companies engage and inspire their people.
 We offer the only holistic Employee Experience Platform built for the modern workplace that enables meaningful recognition and rewards, offers actionable insights through employee surveys, and supports alignment through goal setting and feedback.

 WorkTango is built for the workplace we all want to be a part of – where priorities become clear, achievements are celebrated, and employees have a voice.
 To learn more, check out our platform overview video, or schedule a demo.